cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 A percussive maintenance tool used to forcefully repair all mechanical problems on the robot.~Joseph Smith

+## Hard reset

+A common device used to manipulate mechanical machinery to revert to the original designed purpose, often found in the form of a large wrench or screwdriver.~lark95

 ## Hard Stop

 a device used to break parts of a robot when a sensor should be used but isn't; see Mechanical Monkeys~Jalerre